malaybaku/VMagicMirror/docs/langs/_english/docs/game_input.md

 Common:

+- `Locomotion Style`: Change how to move to each direction.
+    - `First Person` keeps body forward.
+    - `Third Person` makes avatar face to the direction where to move.
+    - `Side-Scrolling like` is similar to `Third Person` but this option makes avatar only 2 direction, left or right.
-- `Always Run`: When turned on, always run instead of walking.
-If you want to switch between walk and run by some inputs, turn off this option.
+- `Run by Default`: When turned on, always run instead of walking.
+When this option is enabled, `Run` action button makes avatar walk.

 Gamepad: